Tawphiq/frontend-quiz-app/README.md

-# AmaliTech - Frontend Quiz App Solution
+# Frontend Quiz App Solution

 This is a solution to the AmaliTech Frontend Quiz App Solution.